All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 8,000 year old Plovdiv

-Charming traditional villages and towns – little changed for centuries.
+Charming traditional villages and towns – little changed for centuries

 Glorious mountain and lake scenery

-Our first ever tour to Bulgaria operated earlier this year to an ecstatic response from our discerning clients, one of whom proclaimed that “The holiday exceeded our expectations in every respect.
+Our first ever tour to Bulgaria operated back in 2019 to an ecstatic response from our discerning clients, one of whom proclaimed that “The holiday exceeded our expectations in every respect.
 Our tour manager Angela and our local guide, Vesala were both exceptional.”
 Our local agent did such a superb job in looking after our guests that when they suggested a walking tour to sit alongside our existing range of walking tours, we sat up, listened and said yes.
 A combination of charming towns and villages, superb, welcoming hospitality and glorious mountain and lake scenery seemed to us to be a winning formula.
-This delightful new tour is the result, combining a smattering of cultural sightseeing with beautiful hikes in the spectacular countryside, all led by an experienced mountain guide – and offering remarkable value for money.
+This delightful tour is the result, combining a smattering of cultural sightseeing with beautiful hikes in the spectacular countryside, all led by an experienced mountain guide – and offering remarkable value for money.

 Day 1: Fly from London Heathrow to Sofia.
 On arrival, transfer by coach to Koprivshtitsa (approx. two hours) for a two-night stay.
 Koprivshtitsa (population: 2 400) is a charming, historic town, situated at an altitude of 1030 m. in the Sredna Gora Mountains.
 Welcome drink and dinner at the hotel.